 The low salinity assemblages of the Gulf of Corinth mainly consist of S. cruciformis, P. psilata, C. rugosum, I. caspienense and L. machaerophorum s.p.
 (Plate 1).
-S. cruciformis is the dominant species in the Gulf of Corinth (Figure 3) and thrives in low-salinity or even sometimes freshwaters (Wall and Dale, 1973; Kouli et al., 2001; Mudie et al., 2001; Mudie et al., 2002b).
-In the Gulf of Corinth, S. cruciformis forms 1-4 described in Mudie et al. (2001) were encountered (Plate 1), in contrast to other sites that the species lacks the membranous flange or are mostly C or B morphotypes (Lake Pannon, Mudie et al., 2017; Lake Kastoria, Kouli et al., 2001; sediments in Caspian Sea, Marret et al., 2004; respectively).
-The appearance of all four forms in the brackish assemblages of the Gulf of Corinth most probably indicates fluctuations in sea-surface salinity (Mudie et al., 2001; Mudie et al., 2002b; Mudie et al., 2004).
-This species occurs in brackish environments with seasonal SSS between 12.1 to 18.3 psu in the Black Sea, Caspian Sea (Mudie et al., 2001; Marret et al. 2004; Mudie et al., 2004; Mudie; et al., 2017) and some freshwater lakes in Turkey and Greece (Kouli et al., 2001; Leroy and Albay, 2010; Mertens et al., 2012a) and rarely, in the Mediterranean Sea (Zonneveld et al., 2013).
-Recent findings show its presence in brackish environments (Marret et al. 2004; Mertens et al., 2012a). ossil occurrences
+S. cruciformis is the dominant species in the GoC (Figure 3) and thrives in low-salinity conditions or even sometimes freshwaters (Wall and Dale, 1973; Kouli et al., 2001; Mudie et al., 2001; Mudie et al., 2002b).
+In the Gulf of Corinth, S. cruciformis forms 1–4 described in Mudie et al. (2001) were encountered (Plate 1); in contrast to other sites, this species lacks the membranous flange or consists mostly of morphotype B or C (Lake Pannon: Mudie et al., 2017; Lake Kastoria: Kouli et al., 2001; Caspian Sea: Marret et al., 2004).
+The occurrence of the four forms in the brackish assemblages of the GoC most probably indicates fluctuations in sea-surface salinity (Mudie et al., 2001; Mudie et al., 2002b; Mudie et al., 2004).
+This species occurs today in brackish environments with seasonal SSS between 12.1 to 18.3 psu in the Black and Caspian Seas (Mudie et al., 2001; Marret et al. 2004; Mudie et al., 2004; Mudie; et al., 2017) and rarely, in the Mediterranean Sea (Zonneveld et al., 2013).
+Recent findings show its presence in brackish environments (Marret et al. 2004; Mertens et al., 2012a).
+Limited fossil occurrences of the species in the freshwater lakes of Kastoria in Greece (Kouli et al. 2001) and Sapanca in Turkey, alongside other low salinity indicators (Leroy and Albay, 2010) imply its possible tolerance to freshwater conditions.
+However, Spiniferites cruciformis has never been found until now in recent freshwater settings (Mertens et al., 2012a).

-P. psilata is encountered in high abundances (even becoming dominant in several samples; Figure 3) in the Gulf of Corinth and it is characterized as a low salinity indicator.
-In the study area, it was found mostly with smooth wall and a rhomboidal, spherical, or cruciform central body (Plate 1), in contrast to the Black and Marmara Seas where the smooth wall morphotype was found only in low abundances and in the Caspian Sea the verruvcate morphotype was rare (Mudie et al., 2017).
-This species can be considered as a temperate, sub-tropical to tropical species (Zonneveld et al., 2013; Zonneveld and Pospelova, 2015).
+Pyxidinopsis psilata is encountered in high abundance (even becoming dominant in several samples; Figure 3) in the Gulf of Corinth and it is characterised as a low salinity indicator.
+In the study area, it was found mostly with smooth wall and a rhomboidal, spherical, or cruciform central body (Plate 1), in contrast to the Black and Marmara Seas where the smooth wall morphotype was found only in low abundances and in the Caspian Sea the verrucate morphotype was rare (Mudie et al., 2017).
+This species can be considered as a euryhaline, temperate, sub-tropical to tropical species (Zonneveld et al., 2013; Zonneveld and Pospelova, 2015).
+Even though P. psilata was found mostly in coastal sites, it is not restricted to coastal areas (Zonneveld et al., 2013).
 This species is common in late Pleistocene to early Holocene intervals in shelf and deep basin cores of the Marmara and Black Seas, as well as intervals of deep-water cores of the Caspian Sea, where it was recorded with other brackish indicators such as S. cruciformis and I. caspienense (Mudie et al., 2017; Mudie et al., 2018).

-C. rugosum is encountered in the Gulf of Corinth in high abundances in LUs 1.2, 1.4 and 1.6, while in the other LUs is just present (Figure 3).
-In the Gulf, this species was found with reduced size (starting from 20 μm, see Plate 1) compared to previous studies reporting the same species from Central Asia Seas (Marret et al., 2004).
+Caspidinium rugosum is encountered in the GoC in high abundance in LUs 1.2, 1.4 and 1.6, while in the other LUs, it is just present (Figure 3).
+In the GoC, this species was found with a reduced size (starting from 20 μm, see Plate 1) compared to previous studies reporting the same species from Central Asia Seas (Marret et al., 2004).
 It is known to be present in reduced salinity conditions and moderate temperatures (Mudie et al., 2017).
-C. rugosum is largely restricted to the Caspian and Aral Seas, with the only other occurrence being one specimen at each of five scattered sites in the northern Black Sea (Mudie et al., 2001; Marret et al., 2004; Mudie et al., 2004; Mudie et al., 2017).
+Caspidinium rugosum is largely restricted to the Caspian and Aral Seas, with the only other occurrence being one specimen at each of five scattered sites in the northern Black Sea (Mudie et al., 2001; Marret et al., 2004; Mudie et al., 2004; Mudie et al., 2017).